ARTIST-Association/ARTIST/docs/tutorial_surface_reconstruction.rst

     You can find the corresponding ``Python`` script for this tutorial here: https://github.com/ARTIST-Association/ARTIST/blob/main/tutorials/03_nurbs_surface_reconstruction.py

-This tutorial shows how a heliostat surface can be reconstructed using a Non-Uniform Rational B-Spline (NURBS) in ``ARTIST``.
+This tutorial shows how a heliostat surface can be reconstructed using Non-Uniform Rational B-Splines (NURBS) in ``ARTIST``.

 The tutorial will cover several concepts including: